 Although their debut single, Runaway, was a surprise hit, the band became a household name after the release of You Give Love a Bad Name and Livin’ on a Prayer.
 Reaching international acclaim, Bon Jovi continued to release age defining hits such as Born To Be My Baby and Bad Medicine.
 With a uniquely charismatic live act that propelled the band’s trajectory, the band has been contagiously withstood the test of time.
 Having been introduced to younger fans through the 2000s hit single, It’s My Life, the group garnered audiences of all ages, earning a spot as number thirty-three in the Billboard Hot 100 Chart, thus making themselves noticed after two decades as a prominent presence.
 The eighties and the phenomenon Bon Jovi left listeners with an untarnished legacy that continues to grow.

 Changing up the sound and adjusting themselves with different dynamics that carries the band’s unique energy has proven their ability to flirt with various genres.
 From timeless jams to soft-spoken ballads, Bon Jovi can do anything.
-The Rock ‘n’ Roll Hall of Fame stars planned to release an album on May 2020 but was postponed due to the COVID-19 pandemic, however, it continues to be something to look forward to.
+The Rock ‘n’ Roll Hall of Fame stars planned to release an album in May 2020 but was postponed.
+However, it continues to be something to look forward to.

 12. The Pixies